-- Strategy 5A.
-Annually collaborate with public and agency stakeholders to collect and assess research and management needs. - Strategy 5B.
-Periodically review mountain lion survey protocols and discuss changes that could improve data collection efficiency and quality. - Complete a cost; benefit analysis on additional sampling or surveying techniques that could improve the precision and/or accuracy of mountain lion population modeling. - Strategy 5C.
-Formally evaluate the mountain lion Management Plan at least every ten years.
-Plan updates and changes, however, may occur more frequently as needed. - Strategy 5D.
+Strategy 5A.
+Annually collaborate with public and agency stakeholders to collect and Stratomy EP Assess research and management needs.
+Strategy SB. that could improve data collection efficiency and quality.
+1. Complete a cost:benefit analysis on additional sampling or surveying techniques that could improve the precision and/or accuracy of mountain lion population modeling Strategy 50 Formally evaluate the mountain lion Management Plan at least every ten Strategy Se. years.
+Plan updates and changes, however, may occur more frequently as needed.
+Strategy 5D.
 Meet and discuss mountain lion management issues and strategies with other mid-western and western states' biologists by attending the Western States Mountain Lion Workshop.